 Degree Course Requirements

 Designed for working professionals, the program consists of 13 courses (36 credit hours) offered online or on campus that may be completed in 12 months with students completing six credits per eight-week term.
-Students are required to take a series of core classes, followed by five courses in a specific concentration area.
-Concentration options include: Forensic Psychology, Law, and Public Administration.
+Students are required to take a series of core and capstone classes while the remaining 12 credits are electives.

 Required course for international students who have not studied in the US.